-Practicing Karma Yoga alongside other forms of Yoga, such as Raja Yoga or Hatha Yoga, which involve physical poses (Asanas) and breathing exercises (Prayanas) and meditation, will serve to enrich your overall wellbeing and enhance your practice of all forms of Yoga.
+Practising Karma Yoga alongside other forms of Yoga, such as Raja Yoga or Hatha Yoga, which involve physical poses (Asanas) and breathing exercises (Prayanas) and meditation, will serve to enrich your overall well-being and enhance your practice of all forms of Yoga.

 The benefits of Karma Yoga in addiction recovery include:

 - A better ability to appreciate the small and free things in life

 - A reduction of negative human emotions such as jealousy, envy, judgment, hatred and desire

 - Gaining positive attributes and becoming a better person,

 - Have a greater awareness of yourself and find inner peace and bliss